geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 A Poem in Sixteen Books
 </p>
 <p>
-By Eleanor Anne Porden,<br>
+by Eleanor Anne Porden,<br>
-Author of “The Veils,” “The Arctic Expeditions,” and Other Poems.
+Author of “The Veils,” “The Arctic Expeditions,” and Other Poems
 </p>
 <p>
 <span class="smallcaps">Richard</span> that robb’d the Lion of His Heart,<br>